Bojagi: History

-Traditional Korean folk religions believed that keeping something wrapped protected good luck.
-It is believed that the earliest use of the wrappings dates to the Three Kingdoms Period, but no examples survive from this period.
+Traditional Korean folk religions believed that keeping something wrapped and protected meant good luck.
+It is believed that the earliest use of the wrappings dates to the Three Kingdoms period, but no examples survive from this period.

-The earliest surviving examples, from the early Joseon Dynasty (1392–1910), were used in a Buddhist context, as tablecloths or coverings for sutras.
+The earliest surviving examples, from the early Joseon dynasty (1392–1910), were used in a Buddhist context, as tablecloths or coverings for sutras.
 The cloths particularly marked special events, such as weddings or betrothals, where the use of a new cloth was believed to convey "an individual's concern for that which was being wrapped, as well as respect for its recipient."
 For a royal wedding, up to 1,650 bojagi might be created.

 Everyday use of bojagi declined in the 1950s, and they were not treated by Koreans as art objects until the late 1960s.
 Since the 1980s, many exhibitions have been organized in Korea and around the world to showcase the beauty and significance of bojagi made by Korean women.
 In 1997, the "Korean Beauty" postage stamp series included four stamps featuring bojagi.

+Traditionally, bojagi has been done by hand, but more recently it has occasionally been done by machine.

 Physical characteristics

-Traditionally, the bojagi is a square, measuring from one p'ok in width (approximately 35 cm), for small items, to ten p'ok for larger objects such as bedding.
+Traditionally, the bojagi is a square, measuring from one pok in width (approximately 35 cm), for small items, to ten pok for larger objects such as bedding.
 Materials included silk, cotton, ramie, and hemp.
 Colors ranged from red, purple, blue, green, yellow, and pink to dark blue, white, and black.
 Bojagi were sometimes embellished to be lined, unlined, padded, quilted, or decorated with painting, paper-thin gold sheets, embroidery, and patchwork.

-Royal bojagi (kung-bo)
+Royal bojagi (gung-bo)

-Royal wrapping cloths were known as kung-bo.
-Kung-bo were made from a single piece of cloth, and although left unsigned, kung-bo cloths were made by known artisans and painters of court offices, distinct from the min-bo pojagi made by anonymous, unknown artists.
+Royal wrapping cloths were known as gung-bo.
+Gung-bo were made from a single piece of cloth, and although left unsigned, gung-bo cloths were made by known artisans and painters of court offices, distinct from the min-bo pojagi made by anonymous, unknown artists.
 Within the Joseon royal court the preferred fabric in bojagi construction was domestically produced pink-red to purple cloth.
 These fabrics were often painted with designs, such as dragons.

-Unlike the used and re-used frugality of non-royal wrapping cloths, hundreds of new bojagi were commissioned on special occasions such as royal birthdays and New Year’s Day.
+Unlike the used and re-used frugality of non-royal wrapping cloths, hundreds of new bojagi were commissioned on special occasions such as royal birthdays and New Year's Day.
 The names of women employed by the court to make bojagi for specific royal rituals, such as wedding ceremonies, are listed in official court records of the Ŭigwe (Royal Protocols).
 Several female needleworkers' names appear repeatedly in these records, pointing to the value of their high level of skill.
 In the eighteenth century, female needleworkers' wages appear to have been comparable to those of male artisans.